 Underage Drinking Statistics

-- By age 15, more than 50 percent of teens have had at least 1 drink.1
+- By age 15, about 33 percent of teens have had at least 1 drink.1

-- By age 18, more than 70 percent of teens have had at least 1 drink.1
+- By age 18, about 60 percent of teens have had at least 1 drink.1

 Youth ages 12 to 20 often binge drink

 People ages 12 through 20 drink 11 percent of all alcohol consumed in the United States.3 Although youth drink less often than adults do, when they do drink, they drink more.
 That is because young people consume more than 90 percent of their alcohol by binge drinking.
 Binge drinking is consuming many drinks on an occasion (see box).
 Drinking alcohol and binge drinking become more prevalent as young people get older.